ALLENYGY/ALLENYGY.github.io/_notes/OperatingSystem/CPU-Scheduling.md

 > -  the amount of time that elapses from when an event occurs to when it is serviced.

 > [!abstract]+ Two kinds of Event Latency
-> 1. Interrupt latency – time from arrival of interrupt to start of kernel interrupt service routine (ISR) that services interrupt
+> 1. Interrupt latency `中断延迟`– time from arrival of interrupt to start of kernel interrupt service routine (ISR) that services interrupt
 > 	- ![Interrupt Latency](https://cdn.jsdelivr.net/gh/ALLENYGY/ImageSpace@master/IMAGE/OS/InterruptLatency.png)
-> 2. Dispatch latency(调度延迟) – time for scheduler to take current process off CPU and switch to another
+> 2. Dispatch latency `调度延迟` – time for scheduler to take current process off CPU and switch to another
 > 	- ![Dispatch Latency](https://cdn.jsdelivr.net/gh/ALLENYGY/ImageSpace@master/IMAGE/OS/DispatchLatency.png)

 ### Priority-based Scheduling